goodluckoguzie/WorldModels/README.md

 ```

 5) Test our VAE.
-To test on our data, you can run the command.
+To test on our data, you can run the command below.

 ```sh
 python3 05_draw_vae_result.py
 ```

 6) Test our RNN.
-To test on our data, you can run the command.The mode can either be window, reward, dream or normal
+To test on our data, you can run the command below.The mode can either be window, reward, dream or normal

 ```sh
 python3 06_draw_rnn_result.py --mode window